dabouav/granularOAuth/README.md

 ## Configuration:

-You will need to copy/paste the code in granularAuth.gs into your Apps Script project, and then make the following changes:c
+You will need to copy/paste the code in granularAuth.gs into your Apps Script project, and then make the following changes:
 + Change the const AUTH_APP_NAME at the top of the file to reflect your app's name.
++ If needed, change the objects listed in the ADD_ON_CONTAINERS array to reflect the Editors your Add-on operates in.
 + If desired, update and/or localize the message strings in the function _showAllScopesRequiredMessage().

 ## Example use: